KPIs

 Lower Reflection Coefficient than Vertical Walls

-Unlike rigid vertical seawalls that reflect wave energy back into the water column, the Tripod system dissipates wave energy more naturally, reducing reflected forces, downstream erosion, and secondary coastal damage.
+Unlike rigid vertical seawalls that reflect wave energy back into the water column, the Tripot system dissipates wave energy more naturally, reducing reflected forces, downstream erosion, and secondary coastal damage.

 • Minimizes wave rebound and scour near structures